Arlene Brown, Board Chair

 It's been all-encompassing.
 It has been wonderful and awful, hard and fun, exhilarating and exhausting- Everything one would and would not expect of a year with unprecedented changes.
 The best thing to come out of this incredibly intense 13 months is true intentionality.
 I feel there is a lot less lip service being done with regard to the E. and I. of D.E.I.
 Additionally, I believe that with the current climate of change, young voices are not only being heard but now they're being asked to pull a folding chair up to many tables to be part of conversations.
 At YNPN Triangle NC, we want each young professional to know this is YOUR table, and we commit to always having a seat for you to pull up and be "fed"-personally and professionally.

-I have learned three valuable lessons in the last 13 months through this #struggleisreal time:
+I have learned some valuable lessons in the last 13 months through this #struggleisreal time:

 Have you seen YNPN's approach to diversity, equity, and inclusion change during your time on the BoD?
 What about the nonprofit sector generally?
 Explain.